 An application in JaCa is designed and programmed as a set of agents which work and cooperate inside a common environment.
 Programming the application means then programming the agents on the one side, encapsulating the logic of control of the tasks that must be executed, and the environment on the other side, as first-class abstraction providing the actions and functionalities exploited by the agents to do their tasks.
-It is worth remarking that this is an endogenous notion of environment, i.e. the environment here is part of the software system to be developed [21].

-More specifically, in JaCa Jason [6] is adopted as programming language to implement and execute the agents and CArtAgO [20] as the framework to program and execute environments.
+More specifically, in JaCa Jason [5] is adopted as programming language to implement and execute the agents and CArtAgO [18] as the framework to program and execute the computational environments where agents are situated.

-Being a concrete implementation of an extended version of AgentSpeak(L) [18], Jason adopts a BDI (Belief-Desire-Intention)-based computational model and architecture to define the structure and behaviour of individual agents.
+Being a concrete implementation of an extended version of AgentSpeak(L) [16], Jason adopts a BDI (Belief-Desire-Intention)-based computational model and architecture to define the structure and behaviour of individual agents.
 In that, agents are implemented as reactive planning systems: they run continuously, reacting to events (e.g., perceived changes in the environment) by executing plans given by the programmer.
 Plans are courses of actions that agents commit to execute so as to achieve their goals.
 The pro-active behaviour of agents is possible through the notion of goals (desired states of the world) that are also part of the language in which plans are written.
 Besides interacting with the environment, Jason agents can communicate by means of speech acts.

-On the environment side, CArtAgO - following the A&A meta-model [15], [22] - adopts the notion of artifact as first-class abstraction to define the structure and behaviour of environments and the notion of workspace as a logical container of agents and artifacts.
-Artifacts explicitly represent the environment resources and tools that agents may dynamically instantiate, share and use, encapsulating functionalities designed by the environment programmer.
+On the environment side, CArtAgO - following the A&A meta-model [13], [19] - adopts the notion of artifact as firstclass abstraction to define the structure and behaviour of such computational environments and the notion of workspace as a logical container of agents and artifacts.
+Artifacts explicitly represent the resources and tools that agents may dynamically instantiate, share and use, encapsulating functionalities designed by the environment programmer.
 In order to be used by the agents, each artifact provides of a usage interface composed by a set of operations and observable properties.
-Operations correspond to the actions that the artifact makes it available to agents to interact with such a piece of the environment.
-Operations are executed by the artifact transactionally, and only one operation can be in execution at a time, like in the case of monitors in concurrent programming.
-Observable properties define the observable state of the artifact, which is represented by a set of information items whose value (and value change) can be perceived by agents as percepts.
+Operations correspond to the actions that the artifact makes it available to agents to interact with such a piece of the environment; observable properties define the observable state of the artifact, which is represented by a set of information items whose value (and value change) can be perceived by agents as percepts.
 Besides observable properties, the execution of operations can generate signals perceivable by agents as percepts, too.
 As a principle of composability, artifacts can be assembled together by a link mechanism, which allows for an artifact to execute operations over another artifact.
-CArtAgO provides a Java-based API to program the types of artifacts that can be instantiated and used by agents at runtime, and then an object-oriented datamodel for defining the data structures in actions, observable properties and events.
+CArtAgO provides a Java-based API to program the types of artifacts that can be instantiated and used by agents at runtime, and then an object-oriented data-model for defining the data structures in actions, observable properties and events.

 Finally, the notion of workspace is used to define the topology of complex environments, that can be organised as multiple sub-environments, possibly distributed over the network.
-By default, each workspace contains a predefined set of artifact created at boot time, providing basic actions to manage the set of artifacts in a workspace - for instance, to create, lookup, link together artifacts - to join multiple workspaces, to print message on the console, and so on.
+By default, each workspace contains a predefined set of artifact created at boot time, providing basic actions to manage the set of artifacts in the workspace - for instance, to create, lookup, link together artifacts - to join multiple workspaces, to print message on the console, and so on.